vpavlenko/django_vagrant/README.md

 The configs are [Vagrantfile](Vagrantfile) and [django_vagrant_core_scripts](django_vagrant_core_scripts)
 directory content.
 Simply move these files to your existing Django project.
 I assume you use Python 3.

+If you want to launch only prod version of the project, follow these steps:
+1. Create a new folder which will be the `/vagrant/` folder for your prod virtual machine.
+2. Copy [Vagrantfile](Vagrantfile) and [django_vagrant_core_scripts](django_vagrant_core_scripts) into it.
+3. Make a subdirectory `/vagrant/packages/` and move the package you want to launch in production into it.
+3. Start a machine with

+        vagrant up --no-provision

+4. Ssh into your machine and launch prod installation:

+        vagrant ssh
+        sudo su
+        /vagrant/django_vagrant_core_scripts/launch_prod_debug_false.sh

 Dev/prod
 --------